widoriezebos/Thoth/Documentation/Administration/Configuration.md

 : The OS level command to render the output.
 The following keywords can be used for substitution in the command:

 - input, the file that contains the source document
 - url, the URL where to fetch the contents of the source document from.
-Note that this is an alternative method of specifying the input (without using the input file directly)
+Note that this is an alternative method of specifying the input (without using the input file directly).
+The URL will contain a token parameter (ssotoken) for single sign on, so if you append any parameters to the URL you should use a ‘&’ and not a ‘?’.
+(See the example below, renderer.1.command)
 - output, the name of the file to write the rendered contents to
 - context, the name of the context
 - path, the path of the file in the context